pederlh/FYS4411/README.md

 ## FYS4411 - Computational Physics II: Quantum Mechanical Systems

-Repository for work done by Kaspara Skovli Gåsvær and Peder Lon Hauge in the course FYS4411 at the University of Oslo.
+Repository for work by Kaspara Skovli Gåsvær and Peder Lon Hauge in the course FYS4411 at the University of Oslo.